jericson/jericson.github.io/_posts/2024-12-10-openssl_job.md

 to break much stronger algorithms in a fraction of that time.
-Just today [Google announced a new quantum computer](https://www.nytimes.com/2024/12/09/technology/google-quantum-computing.html) which sounds like science fiction, but could bring us a step closer yo [technological breakthrough](https://blog.google/technology/research/google-willow-quantum-chip/).[^4]
+Just today [Google announced a new quantum computer](https://www.nytimes.com/2024/12/09/technology/google-quantum-computing.html) which sounds like science fiction, but could bring us a step closer to [technological breakthrough](https://blog.google/technology/research/google-willow-quantum-chip/).[^4]